cgrand/enlive/README.md

 ## Transformations

-A transformation is a function that returns either a node or collection of node.
+Transformations (the right-hand parts of rules) are plain old closures.
+These functions take one arg (the selected node) and return nil, another node or a collection of nodes.

-Enlive defines several helper functions:
+Enlive defines many transformation helper functions:

 ```clojure
   content            (content "xyz" a-node "abc")